Cooperstown All Star Village: Tips for Parents

 We learned later that teams and families with experience at All Star Village will sometimes book multiple rental places, one for each of the weeks they requested, then will cancel once they finally get their confirmed week.

 Cooperstown Accommodations was the management company that handled our rental.
-We weren’t happy with the option that we had booked back in January (again, there was nothing available!), and so we continued to look to see if anything became available closer to our stay.
-At the last minute, literally three days before we arrived, a nicer rental became available that was in a better location.
+We weren’t happy with the first option that we had booked back in January (again, there was nothing available!), and so we continued to look to see if anything became available closer to our stay.
+At the last minute, literally three days before we arrived, a beautiful rental became available that was in a better location.
 Cooperstown Accommodations allowed us to change to the better rental, last minute, with no penalty.
 We couldn’t be happier with their service and would recommend them in the future for rentals.

 Tip: If you can coordinate renting with other team families, you may want to see if at least one family is able to book a house on a lake.
 Two of our team’s families booked lakeside houses next to each other, and towards the end of the week it became ‘the’ hangout for families looking to get away from the bustle and chaos of All Star Village.
 Our team and the siblings fished, canoed, kayaked, caught frogs, played wiffle ball, and overall just enjoyed being disconnected from video games and TV.
-For the parents, it was a chance to help our kids bait hooks, drink beers in Adirondack chairs by the lake (later by the campfire) and connect with other team families over something other than what originally brought us together: baseball.
+For the parents, it was a chance to help our kids bait hooks, drink beers in Adirondack chairs by the lake (and later, by the campfire) and connect with other team families over something other than what originally brought us together: baseball.
 The memories made on the shores of that lake, with those very rustic cabins, are memories our team will have forever.